Frequently Asked Questions

 Applications are reviewed quarterly.
 Check our Calendar to see when the next review will take place

-Infant/Early Childhood Family Associate & Infant/Early Childhood Family Specialist applicants receive an Endorsement® decision after at least one trained reviewer, who has earned Endorsement®, examines and approves the application
+Infant/Early Childhood Family Associate, Infant/Early Childhood Family Specialist and Infant/Early Childhood Family Reflectie Supervisor applicants receive an Endorsement decision after at least one trained reviewer, who has earned Endorsement, examines, and approves the application

-Infant/Early Childhood Mental Health Specialist & Infant/Early Childhood Mental Health Mentor applicants move on to the written Endorsement® exam after at least one trained reviewer, who has earned Endorsement®, examines and approves their application.
-F5A offers the written exam twice a year, typically in March and September.
-Check our Calendar to see when the next exam will take place
+Infant/Early Childhood Mental Health Specialist & Infant/Early Childhood Mental Health Mentor applicants move on to the written Endorsement exam after at least one trained reviewer, who has earned Endorsement, examines and approves their application Check our Calendar to see when the next exam will take place

-If you have questions while in EASy, select the “Support” button in the upper right-hand corner.
-Applicants can indicate whether the issue is technical or related to the Endorsement® process.
-There are also Comment boxes within every tab of the Endorsement® application where applicants can ask questions or leave remarks.
+If you have questions while in EASy, there are Comment boxes within every tab of the Endorsement application where applicants can ask questions or leave remarks.
 If you have other questions, unrelated to EASy, email the Endorsement Coordinator.

 F5A requires that applicants register on EASy a minimum of 4-weeks before an intended submission date.
 This ensures enough time for receipt and upload of transcripts, completion of reference ratings, and thorough entries related to applicant’s specialized work, in-service training, and RSC experiences.

-Most applicants spend an average of 6-12 months completing their Endorsement® application.
-That said, this depends largely on applicants’ work, supervision, and training experiences in addition to the Endorsement® category for which they are applying.
+Most applicants spend an average of 6 months completing their Endorsement application.
+That said, this depends largely on applicants’ work, supervision, and training experiences in addition to the Endorsement category for which they are applying.